Star Trek: Lower Decks: Critical response

-Star Trek: Lower Decks has an 84% approval rating on the review aggregator website Rotten Tomatoes, while Metacritic, which uses a weighted average, has assigned a score of 59 out of 100 based on reviews from 18 critics, indicating "mixed or average reviews".
+Star Trek: Lower Decks has a 92% approval rating on the review aggregator website Rotten Tomatoes, while Metacritic, which uses a weighted average, has assigned a score of 64 out of 100 based on reviews from 24 critics, indicating "generally favorable" reviews.

-For the first season, Rotten Tomatoes reported a 68% approval score with an average rating of 7.20/10 based on 47 reviews.
+For the first season, Rotten Tomatoes reported 68% approval with an average rating of 7.20/10 based on 47 reviews.
 The website's critical consensus reads, "Fun, but not very bold, Lower Decks flips the script on Star Trek regulation just enough to stand out in the franchise, if not the greater animation landscape."
 Metacritic assigned a score of 59 out of 100 based on reviews from 17 critics, indicating "mixed or average reviews".

-Rotten Tomatoes reported a 100% approval score for the second season with an average rating of 8.30/10 based on 12 reviews, and a 100% approval score for the third season with an average rating of 8.00/10 based on 5 reviews.
+Rotten Tomatoes reported 100% approval for the second season with an average rating of 8.30/10 based on 12 reviews.
+The website's critical consensus reads, "Lower Decks rights the ship with a more self-assured sophomore season that strikes an ideal balance between affection and irreverence."
+It also reported 100% approval for the third season with an average rating of 8.00/10 based on 6 reviews.

+For the fourth season, Rotten Tomatoes reported 100% approval with an average rating of 8.80/10 based on 18 reviews.
+The website's critical consensus reads, "Mirthful as ever while having grown into a proper Star Trek serial in its own right, Lower Decks' fourth season swabs the series' formula into a pristine polish."
+Metacritic assigned a score of 83 out of 100 based on reviews from 6 critics, indicating "universal acclaim".
+Rotten Tomatoes reported 88% approval with an average rating of 8.30/10 based on 8 reviews for the fifth season.
+Metacritic assigned a score of 84 out of 100 based on reviews from 4 critics, again indicating "universal acclaim".